litmuschaos/litmus/providers/openebs/installers/storageclass/0.6/README.md

 # OpenEBS v0.6 storageclass job

-This litmus job installs openebs storage pool and openebs storage class for openebs v0.6.
-By default this job creates a storage pool with name *openebs-mntdir* and storage class with name *openebs-storageclass* and uses the following yaml.
+This litmus job installs openebs storage pool and openebs storage class for openebs jiva v0.6.
+By default this job creates a storage pool with name *openebs-mntdir* and storage class with name *openebs-storageclass* and uses the following yaml jinja template.

 *StorageClass.yaml*